bionetslab/digest/README.md

 optional arguments:
   -o OUT_DIR, --out_dir OUT_DIR
                         Output directory.
 [Default=./]
+  -dg {jaccard,overlap}, --distance_measure {jaccard,overlap}
+                        Distance measure.
+[Default=jaccard]
   -e, --enriched        Set flag, if only enriched attributes of the reference should be used.
   -c RUNS, --runs RUNS  Number of runs with random target values for p-value calculation.
+  -b {complete,term_pres}, --background_model {complete,term_pres}
+                        Model defining how random values should be picked.
+See possible options below.
+  -pr REPLACE, --replace REPLACE
-  -v, --verbose         Set flag, if additional info like ids without assigned attributes should be printed.
+                        Percentage of how many of the original ids should be replaced with random ids.
+[Default=100] -v, --verbose         Set flag, if additional info like ids without assigned attributes should be printed.
+  -p, --plot            Set flag, if plots should be created.
   -h, --help            show this help message and exit

 ----------------------------------------------------------------------------